Alaska Railroad: History

 In 1923 they built the 700 ft Mears Memorial Bridge across the Tanana River at Nenana.
 This was the final link in the Alaska Railroad and at the time, was the second longest single-span steel railroad bridge in the country.
-U.S. President Warren G. Harding drove the golden spike that completed the railroad on July 15, 1923, on the north side of the bridge.
+U.S. President Warren G. Harding, visiting Alaska as part of his Voyage of Understanding, drove the golden spike that completed the railroad on July 15, 1923, on the north side of the bridge.
 The railroad was part of the US Department of the Interior.